 Since there are no absolutes in anything on the planet earth, no company or institution can claim full rights over knowledge and information except the most specific ones such as exact figures, its data, and profile.
 In this case, stating the concepts in your own words can give you a reason to be free from possible accusations of theft and copyright law violation.

 The trend these days is for some websites that resort to rewriting and spinning, but the downside is that the outcome becomes unnatural and less effective.
 It is then advised that rewriting and spinning must be used judiciously.

 Play safe, generalize

 When you are not sure of the source of your material due to lack of details, you can always make general statements and phrases such as: “according to studies…”; “research shows…”; “the trend is…”, and similar expressions.
 In this way, you are not claiming anything as your own property nor are you copying directly.
 This may sound “gray” or weak but it is equally effective.

-Like anything else in this world, every new idea or concept can be used, misused and abused.
-Every individual and institution then must be responsible and accountable for whatever material extracted from the web that he/she/it has used for his/her /its own benefit.
+Like anything else in this world, every new idea or concept can be used, misused, and abused.
+Every individual and institution then must be responsible and accountable for whatever material extracted from the web that they have used for their own benefit.
 It cannot also be denied that nothing on earth is absolutely free; thus, the price of web scraping is to give credit to whom it is due.